KLAMATH RENTAL OWNERS ASSOCIATION

 ARTICLE V: MEMBERSHIP

-Section I -- Membership Classifications: Regular and Associate
+Section I -- Membership Classifications: Regular

 A. A Regular membership of the Association is available to an owner or manager of rental housing.